brachbach/frontendCalendar/README.md

+This was an interesting challenge!
+I feel that I was making steady progress and had a pretty clear sense of where to go next, and simply ran out of time to implement everything that I wanted to implement.

 To run the app, go in your terminal to the folder containing the app and enter 'npm start'

 Next items to work on: